augeas/TransMediaLint/README.md

 ![rated articles from The Guardian](https://github.com/augeas/TransMediaLint/raw/master/img/rated_guardian_articles_3_22.png)

 It is not the intention of this software to circumvent pay-walls.
-Analysis of "The Times" is performed via legitimate credentials, crawling "The Telegraph" is being explored.
+Analysis of "The Times" and "The Telegraph" is performed via legitimate credentials.

 ## Annotation Lable Frequency